Running Low on Canvas Storage?

 Upload to QUB Mediasite and Embed in Canvas

 An alternative to hosting your video on MS Stream is to use QUB Mediasite.
-This is a university supported solution that works in a similar way to MS Stream Mediasite can be used to host both video and audio-only files whereas MS Stream does not accept audio-only files.
-For more information on how to use Mediasite to host video or audio-only files.
-For more information on how to use Mediasite to host video and embed in Canvas see the ‘Connected Learning at Queens’ Canvas course.
+This is a university supported solution that works in a similar way to MS Stream.
+Mediasite can be used to host both video and audio-only files whereas MS Stream does not accept audio-only files.
+For more information on how to use Mediasite to host video or audio-only files in Canvas please see the ‘Connected Learning at Queens’ Canvas course.

 If you are still running low on storage space you may be able to increase the storage capacity of your Canvas course by submitting a support ticket to the Canvas Tier 1 Support team via the Help menu in Canvas or by emailing firstname.lastname@example.org.
 However please note that requests are reviewed on a case by case basis as Canvas course storage cannot be increased continuously and requests may not be granted due to this reason.